felixfbecker/merkel/README.md

 merkel will query the database's `merkel_meta` table for the last migration run, and what the `HEAD` was when that migration was run.

-To being able to do this, you must provide `merkel` with a database connection URI.
+To be able to do this, you must provide `merkel` with a database connection URI.
 You can do this either through the `--db` option or through the `MERKEL_DB` environment variable.
 It is not recommended to save this in the `.merkelrc.json` file, as connection data differs across environments.

 To query the database, `merkel` needs a database driver.
 The driver is detected through the protocol part of the connection URI.
-In order to allow many dialects, it is not a dependency of `merkel`, but instead `require`d from the current working directory, which means you need one installed in your project (you probably already have).
+In order to allow many dialects, it is not a dependency of `merkel`, but instead `required` from the current working directory, which means you need one installed in your project (you probably already have).
 See [supported dialects](#supported-dialects).

 `merkel` then asks `git` which commits were made since then the last migration.